ranhalprin/node-google-spreadsheet-as-promised/README.md

 #### 'CellsAsPromised.getAllValues()'

-Return all the values loaded in an array built horizontally first and then vertically.
+Return all the values loaded in a single array built from the data horizontally first and then vertically.
 For example, if loaded the range 'A1:B2' it will return the values in the order 'A1','A2','B1','B2'.

+#### 'CellsAsPromised.getWidth()'

+Returns the width (number of columns) of the cell group loaded.

+#### 'CellsAsPromised.getHeight()'

+Returns the height (number of rows) of the cell group loaded.

 #### 'CellsAsPromised.setValue(cell, value)'